wohaco/despace/colour_papers.md

 There are, essentially, three main types of commercial white papers:

-   - Backgrounder: Describes the technical or business benefits of a certain vendor's offering; either a product, service, or methodology.
+   - Backgrounder: Describes the technical or business benefits of a certain vendor’s offering; either a product, service, or methodology.
 This type of white paper is best used to supplement a product launch, argue a business case, or support a technical evaluation at the bottom of the sales funnel.
    - Numbered list: Presents a set of tips, questions, or points about a certain business issue.
 This type is best used to get attention with new or provocative views, or cast aspersions on competitors.
    - Problem/solution: Recommends a new, improved solution to a nagging business problem.
 This type is best used to generate leads at the top of the sales funnel, build mind share, or inform & persuade stakeholders, building trust & credibility in the subject.